 Government Bonds?
 6-8%.
 Safe but modest.

-These numbers aren’t set in stone, though.
-For instance, as of 2023, the Indian equity market has seen a resurgence post-pandemic, with Nifty 50 delivering around 18% CAGR over the last five years.
-Meanwhile, the US market, particularly the S&P 500, has been volatile due to inflation concerns and Fed rate hikes, but still offers long-term stability.
+These numbers change over time.
+As of 2023, the Indian equity market recovered after the pandemic.
+Nifty 50 delivered around 18% CAGR over the last five years.
+The US market turned volatile in the same period, and the S&P 500 shows that best.
+Concerns about inflation and Fed rate hikes drove the swings.
+The index still offers long-term stability.

 Emergency Fund